mnd0929/api/README.md

 API help: https://raw.githubusercontent.com/mnd0929/api-apps/main/help

+<!> False positives of antiviruses are possible - the application does not have a digital signature

 # Package structure
 The package must be a ZIP archive and contain the installer.bat file.
 After downloading the package, the API unpacks it and runs the installer.bat command line script.